 FUNDING AREAS: United Way, economic development, education, basic needs

 PROFILE: The Bank of Oklahoma Foundation, headquartered in Tulsa, is the charitable arm of the Bank of Oklahoma.
-The bank is part of BOK Financial, which has over $30 billion in assets and is one of the top 25 banks based in the U.S.
+The bank is part of BOK Financial, which has over $30 billion in assets and is one of the top 25 banks based in the U.S. This bank makes grants through the BOKF Foundation and directly from BOK Financial.
+This funder concentrates on four areas: United Way, economic development, education, and basic needs.

-Grants are made through the BOK Foundation and directly from BOK Financial.
+Grant amounts are often a few hundred to a few thousand dollars.
+The funder does not have an online grants database.
 A significant number of the grants are made to groups in Oklahoma.
-But if you're not a Sooner, don’t let the name deter you—the BOK Foundation also supports nonprofits in the other places its employees live and work, including Arkansas, Arizona, Colorado, Kansas, Missouri, New Mexico, and Texas.
-Over the years, BOK has established relationships with over 700 nonprofits in the eight states where it has banking centers.
+However, the foundation also supports nonprofits in the other places its employees live and work, including Arkansas, Arizona, Colorado, Kansas, Missouri, New Mexico, and Texas.
+Over the years, BOK has established relationships with hundreds of nonprofits in the states where it has banking centers.

 The BOK Foundation accepts grant applications throughout the year, without deadlines.
-Applications can be found and submitted online.
-Grantseeker questions can be directed to the foundation team at email@example.com.
-The Tulsa headquarters phone is 918-588-6010.
+Find the application and submit it online.
+Direct grantseeker questions to the foundation team at email@example.com.
+The Tulsa headquarters phone number is 918-588-6010.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)